-Here are four reasons why you should use social media to promote your restaurant to increase profits.
+Here are four reasons why you should use social media to promote your restaurant and increase profits.
 Plus, find out how to pick the right channels for your restaurant.

 4 Reasons Your Restaurant Needs to Use Social Media